rombrom/budgets-app-example/README.md

 **Note:** it's advisable to run the tests after having set up live dev.
 These will seed the DB with some testing data.

+**Disclaimer:** no AI/LLM tools have been used to craft this project.

 ## Assessment Requirements

 The following is an excerpt of the exercise requirements.